JungHyeokChoi/TrustBird_Back-end/README.md

 ## 1. What is Trust Bird?

-###   Trust Bird is a trust contract platform for lessee.
+###   TrustBird is a trust contract platform for lessee.
 <br>